albertnew2012/convolutional-neural-network-visualization/README.md

 3. visualize classes
 4. visualize neural styler transfer

 Except that Visualizing activation and feature maps which is a forward propagation, visualizing reconstruction from a layer, visualizing classes, and visualizing neural style transfer are backward propagation utilizing gradient descent.
-The model used in this project is VGG16, but other models would work similarly.The input image is a picture of a dog:
+The model used in this project is VGG16, but other models would work similarly.
+The input image is a picture of a dog:

 ![dog](https://user-images.githubusercontent.com/58440102/100690104-b30c9c80-333a-11eb-88d5-20123f463885.jpeg)

 ### visualize activation